 Application Process Dates

-Wednesday, October 2, 2019 - Application packet must be submitted
+Thursday, October 1, 2020 – Application must be submitted

-Mid to Late October 2019 - Interview Process
+Mid to Late October 2020 – Screenings and Interview Process Begins

 Candidates typically have limited work experience, ranging from summer internships to full-time work experience prior to graduate school.

 In the 2020-21 U.S. News & World Report rankings of the Best Children’s Hospitals, Lurie Children’s continues to be the top hospital in Illinois, ranking in all 10 specialties.